ChrisChinchilla/Chip-Shop/_cards/Genuis_joins_you.md

 ---
 title: Genius joins you
 realtitle: Genius joins you
-cardtype: Event
+cardtype: event
+longevitycost: 4
-special score: If you have more than 4 longevity look through the personality deck until you reach a 'genius' of any type, they join you for free, but need to be sustained.
-Shuffle the cards you saw until reaching the genius back into the deck.
+specialscore: "Search the personality deck until you reach a 'genius' of any type, they join you for free, but their resource needs need to be met."
-legal: null
+concepts: 'immediate, optional, search'
 ---

-Genius joins you!
+A genius decides to join your team!
 It is a great day!